ammar-tanwar/bloglearnbay/posts/what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course.md

  The growth in online education occurred during the COVID pandemic.
 Everyone opts for online classes and lessons, even from schools to universities.
 So students lose their academic careers.

-About 80% of working professionals seek am **job-ready data science and AI course**.
+About 80% of working professionals seek a **job-ready data science and AI course**.
 Every course now offers lucrative highlights, mainly lavishing certification tags.
 So this begins a debate in the minds of aspirants about where they enroll and complete the course.

 And this is where the **capstone project**  plays a vital role for data science and AI aspirants.